 Students suspended from the University for academic reasons have a right to appeal their suspension.
 The following appeals process is recommended.

 - The Appeals Board will be made up of a faculty member from each college and the directors of Academic Advising and Career Development and Academic Success.

 - Students are expected to present their appeal in writing and a written recommendation from their academic advisor or the chairperson of the department in which they major before the appeal is considered by the Board.

-Students who are successful in their appeal must:
+Students who are successful in their appeal should:

 - Enroll in no more than the number of credit hours recommended by the Appeals Board.

-- Normally full-time students will repeat at least 6 credit hours of course work with previously recorded grades of "D," "D-," or "F." Part-time students normally will repeat at least 3 credit hours of course work with previously recorded grades of "D," "D-," or "F." The final decision about the number of courses to be repeated during the student's period of probation rests with the Appeals Board.
+- Normally full-time students will repeat at least 6 credit hours of course work with previously recorded grades of "D," "D-," or "F." Part-time students normally will repeat at least 3 credit hours of course work with previously recorded grades of "D," "D-," or "F." The final decision about which and how many courses should be repeated during the student's period of probation rests with the Appeals Board.

-- The Appeals Board will designate the grade point average students must receive during the semester they are re-admitted to the University.
-Students will be required to receive at least a minimum grade point average of 2.0, but the Board may also require that the students receive a higher grade point average.
+- Students will be required to receive at least a minimum grade point average of 2.0, but the Board may also require that the students receive a higher grade point average.
 Students who do not receive the designated grade point average will again be suspended for a period of two consecutive semesters.